Neil T. Anderson

-Neil T Anderson is an evangelical best-selling author on spiritual freedom including 'Victory Over the Darkness','The Bondage Breaker', 'The Steps to Freedom in Christ' and 'Daily in Christ'.
+Neil T. Anderson is an American writer on Christianity including Victory Over the Darkness, The Bondage Breaker, The Steps to Freedom in Christ and Daily in Christ.
 He is founder and president emeritus of Freedom in Christ Ministries.
 He was formerly chairman of the Practical Theology Department at Talbot School of Theology.

-Dr. Anderson's legacy continues worldwide and throughout America as FICM-USA has developed CFMU, an online training program.

 Early life

 Neil Anderson was born on a farm in Minnesota to Scandinavian parents.
 After high school he joined the Navy and received training as an electronics technician and also worked as a sea and rescue swimmer.
 After being discharged honorably from the Navy he entered engineering school.
 After graduation, he took up a job as an aerospace engineer.
-He found the Lord while attending a Lay Institute For Evangelism by Campus Crusade for Christ.
-Two years after coming to the Lord he resigned his position at Honeywell and enrolled at Talbot School of Theology, the graduate school of Biola University.
+He became a Christian while attending a Lay Institute For Evangelism by Campus Crusade for Christ.
+Two years after deciding to follow Jesus, he resigned his position at Honeywell and enrolled at Talbot School of Theology, the graduate school of Biola University.

-Books

-List of books authored by Neil T Anderson.